-The Government will continue to shoulder its responsibility to help other vulnerable and disadvantaged groups who, because of life's vagaries, might find themselves in difficult circumstances.
-We will work with these groups to provide temporary relief and counselling, and generally, assist them to get back on their feet, in a manner of speaking.
+4.79 Mr. Speaker, the Government will continue to shoulder its responsibility to help other vulnerable and disadvantaged groups who, because of life's vagaries, might find themselves in difficult circumstances.
+We will work with these groups to provide temporary relief and counselling, and, generally, assist them to get back on their feet, in a manner of speaking.
 In this regard, the level of financial assistance now given will be increased.

-vi.
+iv.
 Labour

-The Government will foster a conducive climate for improved employees/employers interactions, in order to maintain a stable industrial relations climate.
+4.80 Mr. Speaker, the Government will foster a conducive climate for improved employees/employers interactions, in order to maintain a stable industrial relations climate.
 Towards this end, the Labour Department will be restructured, in order to meet the challenges of a dynamic and evolving work environment.
-The Government will intensify focus on the areas of industrial relations, occupational health and safety, and child labour.
+The Government will intensify focus on the areas of industrial relations, occupational health and safety and child labour.
 The Ministry will set up an Industrial Tribunal.
 This is to ensure that public education about our labour laws is available to heighten awareness.
-I am pleased to inform this House of the return of the subventions to the Critchlow Labour College and the Trades Union Congress (TUC); both of which were withheld by the PPP/C Government.
-To show our generosity, and our inclusiveness, I am also pleased to announce subventions for the Federation of Independent Trade Unions of Guyana (FITUG) and the registered trade unions.
-These are in keeping with our campaign promise to give a subvention to each trade union, to assist it to train its workers for a rapidly changing job market and work environment.
+Mr. Speaker, I am pleased to inform this House of the return of subventions to the Critchlow Labour College and the Trades Union Congress (TUC), both of which were withheld by the PPP/C Government.
+To show our generosity, I am also pleased to announce subventions for the Federation of Independent Trade Unions (FITUG) and the registered trade unions.
+These are in keeping with our campaign promise to give a subvention to each trade union to assist it to train its workers for a rapidly changing job market and work environment.